compurat/employee-service/HELP.md

 run the docker-compose start -d under the folder src/main/docker to start the database.

-Then build teh project with mvn clean install
+Then build the project with mvn clean install
 Then run the project with ./mvnw spring-boot:run -Dspring-boot.run.profiles=dev Then open the browser and go to http://localhost:8080/api/v1/employee /api/v1/employee/add (with an employeeModel object in the body)